adambossy/promptorium/README.md

 ## About the Project

-Promptorium helps you keep your prompts versioned alongside your code.
+promptorium-python helps you keep your prompts versioned alongside your code.
 It stores each prompt as an incrementing Markdown file and gives you a clean CLI to add, edit, list, diff, load, and delete versions.
 You can use a repo-local `.prompts` folder or map each key to a custom directory you control.

 ### Features